 How to Convert Instructor-Led Training (ILT) to Virtual Instructor-Led Training (VILT)

 The world as we know it is still grappling with the effects of COVID-19, including learning.
-Although eLearning has been around for years, many groups still use instructor-led training to facilitate discussions, guide learners through concepts, and keep participants on track.
+Although eLearning courses have been around for years, many groups still use instructor-led training to facilitate discussions, guide learners through concepts, and keep participants on track.
 Converting instructor-led training into virtual training is a pivot that many companies are making.

 Allegro Media Design has helped companies transition from instructor-led training (ILT) to virtual instructor-led training (VILT).
 Here’s what you should know about switching from ILT to VILT.